zamazan4ik/awesome-pgo/article/article.md

 Today machine-learning (ML) things are popular, and they are popular for a reason - in many cases, they work great!
 So it's natural to have an idea about using ML somehow in the compilers.

 One of the ideas is MLGO: a Machine Learning Guided Compiler Optimizations Framework ([paper](https://arxiv.org/pdf/2101.04808.pdf), [article](https://research.google/blog/mlgo-a-machine-learning-framework-for-compiler-optimization/), [GitHub](https://github.com/google/ml-compiler-opt), some [benchmarks](https://chromium-review.googlesource.com/c/chromium/src/+/3829793) for Chrome).
 The idea is simple - try to use machine-learning-driven decisions in some optimizations in the compiler.
 Every modern compiler already has some kind of "implicit performance model" about the code: a bunch of heuristics for splitting hot/cold code, multiple semi-hidden inline thresholds (like [this](https://github.com/llvm/llvm-project/blob/main/llvm/lib/Analysis/InlineCost.cpp#L82) from LLVM), etc. All these numbers have appeared in compiler through years of compiler optimizations - but this doesn't make all these hardcoded constants the best possible values in for every program!
 MLGO project tries to replace such hardcoded places in LLVM with something more flexible and twekable - with a ML model.
-E.g. MLGO uses a Tensorflow-based neural network to perform better inlining decisions (see paper for more details).
+E.g. MLGO uses a Tensorflow-based neural network to perform better inlining decisions (see paper for more details) and improving a register allocation algorithms.
 The work is still in the early stages but looks promising.
 LLVM is not alone here - Intel® oneAPI DPC++/C++ Compiler has similar `-fprofile-ml-use` [option](https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference/2023-2/fprofile-ml-use.html).

 Another idea - try to use ML for [searching](https://github.com/google/heir/discussions/613#discussioncomment-9606880) over compiler options to find the best compiler switches suite for your application.
 We can imagine that our compiler is a black box, and one of the inputs for this magic box is a compiler options set.
 Let's try to throw into the compiler different compiler switches for the same source files, compile a program and measure the resuling performance.
 Compilers have an insane amount of optimizations inside (check [this](https://llvm.org/docs/Passes.html) for LLVM), different optimizations have different efficiency (from the impact on the resulting application performance perspective) for different applications.
 Even an order in which optimizations are applied can influence in the optimization efficiency.
 That's why the idea works - there are many compiler-oriented papers with similar ideas.